 To give a rigorous and modern introduction into Shannon's theory of information, with emphasis on fundamental concepts and mathematical techniques.

-Shannon's information theory is one of the great intellectual achievements of the 20th century, which half a century after its conception continues to inspire communications engineering and to generate challenging mathematical problems.
+Shannon's information theory underlies many aspects of modern life, including streaming an MP3 or movie, or taking and storing digital photos.
+It is one of the great intellectual achievements of the 20th century, which continues to inspire communications engineering and to generate challenging mathematical problems.
 Recently it has extended dramatically into physics as quantum information theory.
-The course is about the fundamental ideas of this theory: data compression, communication via channels, error correcting codes, and simulations.
+The course is about the fundamental ideas of this theory: data compression and reliable communication over noisy channels.

 This unit should enable students to: